 On her coping strategies

 I was in constant pursuit of happiness, so I used to pamper myself a lot.
-I made sure that I bought clothes in moderation, got my hair and nails done once a week and travelled with my husband.
+I made sure that I bought clothes in moderation, got my hair and nails done once a week and traveled with my husband.
 I chose to be happy and used to avoid certain events that I felt could make me sad.

 I held on to God, because once you understand that you are going through something for a reason, you have to hold on to your faith to see you through.